Dating couple

 • to continue conversations you are asked to pay extra.

-The only site that we could explicitly find in this group is dateyou.com.
+The only site that we could explicitly find in this group is dateyou.com, which does seem to make the required legal disclosures.

 Match Group

-The Match Group accounted for more than 56% of total dating app downloads in 2022/3.
-Its online dating sites include popular sites for the UK Tinder, Plenty of Fish, OkCupid and Match.com.
+Match GROUP accounted for more than 56% of total dating app downloads in 2022/3.
+Its online dating sites include popular sites for the UK: Hinge, Match.com, OkCupid, Plenty of Fish, and Tinder.

-The Match Group Safety project comes hot on the heels of safety concerns raised around monitoring.
+The Match Group Safety project (see below) comes hot on the heels of safety concerns raised around monitoring.
+Although the link below is critical of the success of the project, the site has also formed a link with anti-trafficking organisation, RAINN.

-Archer —- Asian People Meet —- Azar —- Baby Boomer People Meet —-Black People Meet2 —- Black Christian People Meet —- Black Professional People Meet —- BLK —- Catholic People Meet —- Chinese People Meet —- Chispa —- Delightful —- Democratic People Meet —- Divorced People Meet —- Even —-GenX People Meet —- Hakuna —- Hinge —- India Match —- Interracial People Meet —- Italian People Meet —- J People Meet —- Latino People Meet —- LDS Planet —- Little People Meet —- Loveandseek —- Marriage Minded People Meet —-Meetic —- Ourtime —-Pairs —- Peoplemeet —- Petpeoplemeet —- Republican People Meet —- Salams —- Senior Black People Meet —- Ship —- Single People Meet —- Stir —- Th e League —-Upward —- Yuzu —- Veggie People Meet.)
+Chinese People Meet —- Delightful —- Democratic People Meet —- Divorced People Meet —- Even —-GenX People Meet —- Hakuna —- India Match —- Interracial People Meet —- Italian People Meet —- J People Meet —- LDS Planet —- Little People Meet —- Loveandseek —- Marriage Minded People Meet —-Meetic —- Pairs —- Peoplemeet —- Petpeoplemeet —- Republican People Meet —- Salams —- Senior Black People Meet —- Ship —- Single People Meet —- Stir —- The League —-Upward —- Yuzu —- Veggie People Meet.

-These sites are all subject to a safety initiative, The Match Group Safety Project.
+All Match sites are all subject to a safety initiative, The Match Group Safety Project (see below).

 MatchGroup logo with stylized 'M' and 'G' in blue and teal, and the word 'MatchGroup' in black.